ibm-cloud-docs/cloud-databases/reference-sysdig.md

 ### CPU used per member (data only available with dedicated cores)
 {: #sysdig-monitor-dashboards-cpu-used-per-member}

 The usage that is presented in this dashboard is a percentage of total CPU being used, based on the number of cores in your {{site.data.keyword.databases-for}} instance.
-For example, if you have eight cores and your usage is 12.5%, then that percentage reflects that your database member is using 1 core's worth of CPU seconds; however, that does not guarantee that your member's workload is pinned to one core – the workload might be distributed unevenly among your eight cores.
+For example, if you have eight cores and your usage is 12.5%, then that percentage reflects that your database member is using 1 core's worth of CPU seconds.
+However, this does not guarantee that your member's workload is pinned to one core – the workload might be distributed unevenly among your eight cores.
 In the same example, 25% usage reflects that your database member is using 2 core's worth of CPU seconds out of your available 8 cores.

 ## Service-specific {{site.data.keyword.databases-for}} metrics
 {: #sysdig-monitor-dashboards-specific-metrics}